Zhangjiagang Jiangsu, China Travel Guide

 The backbone of Zhangjiagang's public transportation is its extensive bus system.
 Numerous routes crisscross the urban area, connecting residential zones, commercial centers, industrial parks, and major attractions.
 Buses are generally clean, air-conditioned, and offer an economical way to travel.
 Unlike larger Chinese cities, Zhangjiagang does not have an underground metro or a tram system.
 All public transport operates at street level.

-Route coverage extends across the entire central business district and to surrounding towns and industrial zones, making most points of interest accessible by bus.
-Major hubs include Zhangjiagang Railway Station, Zhangjiagang Long-Distance Bus Station, plus the central area commercial areas, serving as transfer points for multiple bus lines.
+Route coverage extends across the entire central business district and to the surrounding towns and manufacturing zones, making most points of interest accessible by bus.
+Key hubs include Zhangjiagang Rail Depot, Zhangjiagang Long-Distance Bus Station, plus the central area commercial areas, serving as transfer points for multiple bus lines.

-Bus fares remain very affordable, typically a flat rate of 1-3 CNY per ride.
+Bus fares remain budget-friendly, typically a flat rate of 1-3 CNY per ride.

 Cash (exact change), WeChat Pay, or Alipay (scan A quick response code on bus) are widely accepted.

-Most bus lines run from approx. 6:00 AM to 9:00 PM.
+Most bus lines run from approx. 6:O'CLOCK IN the MORNING to 9:00 PM.
 Frequency varies by route and time of day.

 Typically green or blue/white, with meters and roof signs.